 ¿Tendrás más tiempo para ese día?Will you have more time that day?

-In the first example above, ese día refers to a past event while in the second example ese día refers to a future event.
+In the first and second examples above, ese día refers to a past event while in the third example ese día refers to a future event.

 ¡Qué tiempos aquellos en que no existían los móviles y se conversaba más!What an interesting time it was when mobile phones didn't exist and we talked more!